 Don’t be Fooled: Marijuana Possession is Still a Crime in Pennsylvania

 While it is true that some states have changed their laws to legalize marijuana use and possession, Pennsylvania is not among them.
-If police find that you are in possession of marijuana, your first telephone call should be to van der Veen, Hartshorn and Levin to retain the services of the foremost Philadelphia Marijuana possession attorneys to represent you.
+If police find that you are in possession of marijuana, your first telephone call should be to van der Veen, Hartshorn, Levin & Lindheim to retain the services of the foremost Philadelphia Marijuana possession attorneys to represent you.

 Marijuana possession is a criminal offense in Pennsylvania, and possession of even a small amount can put you in jail.
 It can even allow a judge to take away your driving privileges.
 Marijuana charges should not be taken lightly.
 You need skilled representation from the premier criminal defense attorneys in Philadelphia.